 Unfortunately, 100 year pandemics do not come with an established playbook, and a determined virus that mutates rapidly and spawns variants designed to accelerate spread and increase virulence means the rules of engagement are out of date before they are published.

-Over the last 19 months, Enterprise Health has worked with its employer clients to provide the health information technology they need to monitor symptoms, manage testing, perform contact tracing, document encounters and cases, conduct telehealth visits and administer COVID vaccinations.
+Over the two years, Enterprise Health has worked with its employer clients to provide the health information technology they need to monitor symptoms, manage testing, perform contact tracing, document encounters and cases, conduct telehealth visits and administer COVID vaccinations.
 We, like our clients, have maintained an agile footing, condensing normal development and configuration cycles from months to weeks to days to sometimes hours.

 To require vaccinations, or not?
 That is the question on employers' minds.